-Linguists reason that the human brain is innately predisposed to acquire language.
-Language acquisition manifests itself without ever being taught (Chomsky, 2006).
-The Poverty of Stimulus states that children are able to acquire rich language systems quickly and effortlessly, even in limited exposures, with no direct teaching (Saxton, 2017).
+Linguists reason that the human brain has an innate predisposition to acquire language.
+Cognitive development as far as learning language manifests itself even though it is not taught (Chomsky, 2006).
+The Poverty of Stimulus states that children are able to learn rich language systems quickly and effortlessly, even with limited exposures, with no direct teaching (Saxton, 2017).

 What is more fascinating is that they can discriminate speech sounds from non-speech sounds.
-In the womb, babies are more sensitive to their own native languages than foreign ones, as well as make a well-defined distinction between their mother’s voice and others (Saxton, 2017).
+In the womb, babies are more sensitive to their own native languages than foreign ones, and also make a well-defined distinction between their mother’s voice and others (Saxton, 2017).
 This phenomenon is one of many natural occurrences that supports the claim that language is hardwired in the human brain.

 This stage of language perception/hearing in the womb is essential for language acquisition after birth.
 Children who are born with congenital auditory impediments or hearing loss are deprived of this stage.
 As a result, language acquisition is generally delayed by four to five months after birth (DeLuzio, 2020).

 At this stage, infants begin to explore the properties of sounds through production.
-Sounds of early babbling are universal.
+The sounds of early babbling are universal.
 However, by the time a child reaches the age of 8 months, a drift occurs in the characteristics of babbling (Helms-Park, 2018).
 Babbling becomes more distinctive.
-Infants begin to produce sounds that would only occur in their own native languages.
+Infants begin to make sounds that would only occur in their own native languages.

 During this stage, children begin to acquire and produce real words of their native languages.
-A child in this stage will use single word constructions to communicate.
-The usage of single-word items is intended to convey full sentences provided the context.
+A child in this stage will use single-word constructions to communicate.
+The use of single-word items is meant to convey full sentences provided the context.

 Children usually enter this stage when they have acquired about 50 words.
 They begin to demonstrate their knowledge of the word order that occurs in their language.
 English has a SUBJECT VERB OBJECT (SVO) word order.
 It is very common for production to take the following structures:

 At this stage, lots of verbs, nouns, and adjectives emerge, as well as intonation!
-Intonation is a clear indication that children do not perceive speech production as one chunk, but rather individual words coming together to convey a more complex meaning.
+Intonation is a clear indication that children do not perceive speech production as one chunk, but rather as individual words coming together to convey a more complex meaning.

 Although many function words are missing at this stage, children obey the word order and structure of their language.
 Considering the English word order (SVO), English speaking children are expected to produce phrases similar to the following sentences:

 Early in this stage, complete sentences begin to emerge.
 Imperative and declarative sentences appear first (Helms-Park, 2018):

-Coordination (acquired first) and subordination sentences also appear early in this stage, however, they are mastered by 4-5 years old (Helms-Park, 2018):
+Coordination (acquired first) and subordination sentences also appear early in this stage, however, they are mastered by 4-5-years-old (Helms-Park, 2018):

 It is always important to be mindful that comprehension of language always precedes production by some months.
 Language competence does equate to production.
 Most children who encounter delays in language development, including auditory impediments, usually catch up with their peers by the age of 3 (DeLuzio, 2020).